synesthesiam/voice2json/docs/formats.md

 ### Sounds Like Pronunciations

 `voice2json` supports an alternative way of specifying custom word pronunciations.
-In a file named `sounds_like.txt` in your profile, you can describe how a word should be pronounced by referencing other words:
+In a file named `sounds_like.txt` in your profile (see `training.sounds-like-file`), you can describe how a word should be pronounced by referencing other words:

 ```
 unknown_word1 known_word1 [known_word2] ...